JuliaData/DataFramesMeta.jl/docs/src/index.md

 sense.
 For more information, see the documentation for `DataFrames.combine` and the [section below](@ref dollar) on escaping column identifiers with `$`.

-Unlike `combine` from DataFrames.jl, which can take a function as the first argument, `@combine` requires a `DataFrame` or `GroupedDataFrame` as the first argument.
+`@combine` requires a `DataFrame` or `GroupedDataFrame` as the first argument.
+This is unlike `combine` from DataFrames.jl, which can take a function as the first argument and a `GroupedDataFrame` as the second argument.
 For instance, `@combine((a = sum(:x), b = sum(:y)), gd)` will fail.
 The following, however, will work.